Pt 10. Flashbacks: Aunt Peg’s always been there…..

 Loc: Stark Tower 200 Park Avenue, Manhattan, NY

-<Steve in lounge, working on a sketch of Peggy.
+<Steve in the lounge, working on a sketch of Peggy.
 Tony walks in, peeking over his shoulder>

 Steve: <laughing as well, looks up, surprised> Wait, you know Peggy?